-Northern Michigan Attractions: Spring and its morels get all the limelight, but Northern Michigan chefs know that fall delivers a mushroom bounty that’s far more robust.
-We check in with Darren Hawley, both ’shroom hunter and chef at, for tips on foraging and fixing these delectable rain-coaxed ephemerae.
+Spring and its morels get all the limelight, but Northern Michigan chefs know that fall delivers a mushroom bounty that’s far more robust.
+We check in with Darren Hawley, both ’shroom hunter and chef, for tips on fall mushrooming and preparing these delectable rain-coaxed ephemerae.

 Our September woods are themselves a delicacy, a sensorial banquet of smells.
 Musty loam, leaf litter and sun-baked pine needles cover the cooled carpet of the earth as it hoards raindrops and repurposes them in electric yellow chanterelles, glowing white shelves of oyster mushrooms and sulfur-speckled chicken of the woods.

 This is a foodie’s Northwoods nirvana, and Chef Darren Hawley is combing the hillsides in Benzie County, collecting delicacies with a keen eye and a shroomer’s stoop.
 Each cap and stem, once cleaned of dirt and crawlies, is destined for foaming butter, simmering risotto or a savory wine broth.
 Hawley has been collecting and cooking with wild autumn mushrooms for 20 years, learning their essences and idiosyncrasies to find culinary dialogue that speaks to the nuance of each species.